Implementing Role-Based Access Control (RBAC) in Python

 Problem Description

-- Check permissions: Determine if a given user is authorized to perform a specific action.
+- Check Permissions: Given a user and a specific action (permission), determine whether the user is authorized to perform that action.

 Key Requirements:

-- The permission checking mechanism should be efficient and clear.
+- The permission checking logic should be clear and concise.

 Expected Behavior: